Prosecutors accuse Park City graduates of sexual battery

 Three recent Park City High School graduates are facing charges after prosecutors say they sexually assaulted another person during a weight lifting class in Summit County last month.

-According to court documents filed on May 29 in 3rd District Court at Silver Summit, the graduates, identified as Carter Hall, Bernhardt Pederson and Joseph Lukrich, are each charged with one count of sexual battery and stalking, both class A misdemeanors.
+According to court documents filed on May 29 in 3rd District Court at Silver Summit, the graduates, identified as Carter Hall, Bernhardt Pederson and Joseph Lukrich, are each charged with one count of sexual battery, a class A misdemeanor.
+Hall was also charged with a class A misdemeanor count of stalking.
 All three are 18 years old.

 Charging documents state that, on May 2, Hall pulled another person's gym shorts down two times during the class.
 Then, while the person was lying on a bench press seat, Pederson "came over to him and placed his foot on (the person's) testicles," the documents state.
 Hall then sat on the person's face, according to the charges.